openjdk/jextract/doc/GUIDE.md

 lifetime we associate with the segment is the lifetime denoted by `arena`, and when the arena is closed, we want to call `delete_point`, which we can do by passing a method reference to `delete_point` as a cleanup action when calling `reinterpret`.

+The class that jextract generates for unions is identical to the class generated for structs.

 ### Function Pointers